haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <figure align="center">
 <img src="/education/HADDOCK24/RNA-Pol-III-2022/strategy2-EMfit.png">
 </figure>
-<p>Strategy 2, consisting of first fitting the largest domains into the map and using those as starting point for the docking leads to a better fit in the EM map (correlation 0.9315).
+<p>Strategy 2, consisting of first fitting the largest domains into the map and using those as starting point for the docking leads to a better fit in the EM map (correlation 0.9456).
 Comparing the two sets of solutions, one can clearly see that C82 fits much better into the density.
-The C34 domains are however found in a region where no density is present, even when playing with the density level.</p>
+The C34 wHTH3 domain also nicely fit into the density.
+The other two C34 domains are however found in a region where no or little density is present, even when playing with the density level, which might indicate disorder / conformational variability.</p>
 </details>
 <br>
 <br>